xDec0de/42CPP/module01/ex05/README.md

 -   INFO: Used for extensive information, helpful for tracing program execution in a production environment.
 -   WARNING: Used for potential issues on the program execution that can normally be ignored.
 -   ERROR: Used for critical issues that may require manual intervention to be fixed.
-I copied the messages provided as examples for each level by the subject even though I was allowed to change them, as I'm honestly too tired to think of cool phrases.0
+I copied the messages provided as examples for each level by the subject even though I was allowed to change them, as I'm honestly too tired to think of cool phrases.

 ## Structure
 A `Harl` class must be created with the following methods.
 -   `void debug(void)`
 -   `void info(void)`